 Magic Lanterns have been around since before the mid 17th century.
-Originally used mostly for displaying silhouettes painted on glass slides, the magic lantern became more popular in the second half of the 18th century as public entertainment at fairs – and the hand painted illustrations, often from multiple magic lanterns, were accompanied by a number of spectacular effects such as clouds of smoke, ratting chains and other sound effects.
+Originally used mostly for displaying silhouettes painted on glass slides, it became more popular in the second half of the 18th century as public entertainment at fairs – and the hand painted illustrations, often from multiple magic lanterns, were accompanied by a number of spectacular effects such as clouds of smoke, ratting chains and other sound effects.
 A forerunner to the cinema!

 This particular model is an early 20th century German-made magic lantern projector made by Johann Falk Company of Nuremberg.
 It has been repurposed into a quirky lamp by the addition of some decorations, a 40 watt reproduction Edison bulb plus an LED bulb in the interior that shines out the cut outs in the side, as well as through the projection lens.

 Size 7″ x 5.5″ x 14″ (18cm x 14cm x 35cm)